Sendicate/sendicate-templates/account/README.md

 The Twitter field is your twitter account name, eg `sendicate`.

-The Facebook field is your Facebook short link, eg http://facebook.com/`sendicate`.
+The Facebook field is your Facebook short link, eg http://facebook.com/ `sendicate`.

 Check "tag links" to have your links automatically tagged with [Google Analytics link tracking](https://support.google.com/analytics/answer/1033863).